Getting Into Teaching

 School centred training

-School centred Initial Teacher Training Schools (SCITTS) offering you on-the-job experience while supporting you to reach Qualified Teacher Status (QTS).
-SCITT courses include Schools Direct courses and Teach First.
-It’s up to you to find a place in a school or SCITT in which to do your Initial Teacher Training and gain QTS.
+There are several school centred routes in to teaching which may or may not be salaried.
+School Centred Initial Teacher Training (SCITT) offers you on-the-job experience while supporting you to reach Qualified Teacher Status (QTS).
+Schools Direct is an employment based route that may allow you to earn a salary as you train.
+There are other routes such as Teach First that may be available to you depending on your location.
+It’s up to you to find a place in a school to do your Initial Teacher Training and gain QTS.
 Courses can take 1-2 years full or part time and award a postgraduate diploma in education or a PGCE.